silvanhornstein/NLP_Tutorial_GermanHealthcare/README.md

 # How to work with this code:
 Locally:
 1. Clone this repository,
-2. start a new environment, either using virtualenv or anaconda.
+2. Start a new environment, either using virtualenv or anaconda.
-3. Install the requierements.
+3. Install the requirements.
 4. Report any issues in this git :)

 Online: